The fight is on for companies not only to land talented employees, but to keep them.

 Firstly, Compliance involves basic legal and policy related concerns; Clarification refers to employees understanding their role; Culture pertains to communicating organizational norms, and Connection highlights the relationships employees need to allow them to work effectively.

 Establishing a clear, formal onboarding process over the first six months is essential to help set each new employee up for success by helping them navigate the corporate environment and understanding what it takes to succeed in their new position.

 A predominant view of onboarding sees the process as beginning on an employee’s first day, but evidence proves this an antiquated concept.

 The onboarding pathway can be traced back to that first idea an employee has of your company.
-Brands need to realise how much influence they have over this inception, and how much the success hinges upon it.
+Brands need to realize how much influence they have over this inception, and how much their success hinges upon it.

 When interrogated about the meaning of employer branding, consider what you want your candidates to feel or visualize when they hear your brand’s name or see its logo.
 This is an issue Mark Kern, founder of a video game company based in Aliso Viejo, California, had to address.

 After struggling to attract the kind of talent he needed to get his company off the ground, Kern contacted 100 individuals that he most wanted to have on his staff, then sent each one an elaborately packaged iPod containing a personal message outlining the artistic vision of Red 5 and reasons to join the workforce.

 Kern was creating an employer brand and it was no less than a leap out of the box.
 Of the 100 prospects contacted, more than 90 logged onto his site.
 Today he estimates that 16 of the 21 people he’s hired since the campaign found out about his company as a result of the initiative.

 In a subsequent Wall Street Journal article, Kern states that the creative talent comes on board initially because they buy into the vision your firm projects.